csc-training/summerschool/hybrid/docs/04-Hybrid-advanced.md

 - Other work-sharing clauses:
     - `workshare`, `sections`, `simd`
     - `teams`, `distribute`
-- More advanced ways to reduce synchronization overhead with `nowait` and `flush`
+- More advanced ways to reduce synchronisation overhead with `nowait` and `flush`
 - `threadprivate`, `copyin`, `cancel`
 - A user can define dependencies between tasks with the `depend` clause